casefabric/guide/docs/api/case-file.md

 ### Completing a Task
 When a Task completes, regardless of the type of Task, its Output parameters will be mapped back into the Case File according to the mappings specified in the Case Definition.

-This is how most applications use Cafienne currently.
+This is how most applications use CaseFabric currently.

 ### Directly changing the Case File

 However, it is also possible to directly manipulate the Case File structure.
-Nothing in the CMMN specification prevents you from doing that, and the same goes for Cafienne.
+Nothing in the CMMN specification prevents you from doing that, and the same goes for CaseFabric.